-Finding fun outside the screens.
+Finding fun outside the screens

 1. Cook together

 Food always brings people together and there’s no better way to bond than over a hearty meal.
 What’s more fun is when you make the food on your own.
 Plan for a day when the whole family can come together to whip up a meal.
-You could give the kids specified stations such as tossing the marinade for the meats together, or teach them how to chop a few onions or tomatoes.
+You could give the kids specified stations such as tossing the marinade for the meats together or teaching them how to chop a few onions or tomatoes.

-Of course, for safety reasons adults should be the head chef in charge of the hob and the oven.
+Of course, for safety reasons, adults should be the head chef in charge of the hob and the oven.
 However, it’ll serve as a good way to introduce your little ones to some culinary skills and teach them a thing or two about frying or baking.
 The food is guaranteed to taste 10 times more delicious when the whole fam bam gets together and creates a meal for themselves, by themselves.

 2. Get competitive

 How about a board game night?
 There are tons of family-friendly board games out there on the market.
-‘The Game of Life’ is a classic family game which also teaches kids about, well, life!
+‘The Game of Life’ is a classic family game that also teaches kids about, well, life!
 There are also more strategic games such as ‘The Settlers of Catan’ which can teach kids about logical thinking.
 It’s a great way to impart new lessons to your children and have fun at the same time.
 You could even switch it up by suggesting a forfeit for the loser – cleaning up the dishes after that wonderful home-cooked meal sounds good.

 3. Move together

 There’s nothing better than the great outdoors.
 A great way to spend time together as a family is to plan for a day out at your local park!
 You could cycle together or go for a hike at a nearby hill.
-It’ll be a great way to leave your phones aside and just enjoy the wind in your hairs.
+It’ll be a great way to leave your phones aside and just enjoy the wind in your hair.

 Re-focus our attention on our loved ones